textX/textX/docs/metamodel.rst

    Constructor of user classes should accept all attributes defined by the corresponding rule from the grammar.
 In the previous example we have provided `name` and `attributes` attributes from the `Entity` rule.
+   If the class is a child in parent-child relationship (see in the next section) then `parent` constructor parameter should also be given.

 Parent-child relationships